Neufund/ico-transparency-monitor/README.md

   const timestamp = await toPromise(icoContract.openTime)();
   return convertWeb3Value(timestamp, 'timestamp').formatDate();
 ```
-startDate was taken by converting the `openTime` variable in a smart contract to a date
+startDate was taken by converting the `openTime` timestamp in a smart contract to a date

 `endDate:`
 ```